-Since FY2004, the Cabinet Office has produced a poster and leaflet for raising awareness of the measures against trafficking in persons and posted it on its website every year.

-In FY2021, the Cabinet Office produced about 46,000 posters and leaflets titled "That is human trafficking (sexual service or forced labor), too!" and about 48,000 posters titled "Human trafficking (sexual service or forced labor) could happen to you!" and distributed these to about 4,400 places including local governments, airports and marine ports, universities and technical colleges, the Japan Association of Travel Agents, the International Organization for Migration (IOM), and other relevant organizations.
-In addition to these places, since FY2016 the posters have also been put up on railway station notice boards.
-Furthermore, in addition to awareness videos for victims and the general public, new awareness videos focusing on users of sexual exploitation were produced and disseminated through advertisement on trains and social media.
+Every fiscal year since FY2004, the Cabinet Office has produced a poster and leaflet for raising awareness of the measures against trafficking in persons and posted it on its website.
+In FY2021, the Cabinet Office produced about 50,000 posters and leaflets for users titled "That is human trafficking (sexual service or forced labor), too!" and about 50,000 posters and leaflets for victims titled "Human trafficking (sexual service or forced labor) could happen to you!" and distributed these to about 4,600 places including local governments, airports and sea ports, universities and technical colleges, the Japan Association of Travel Agents, IOM, and other relevant organizations.
+The Cabinet Office also displayed the posters in train stations and conducted public relations and awareness activities using means such as social media.
+In addition, awareness videos focusing on users of sexual exploitation were disseminated on social media.